mvolkmann/react-hash-route/README.md

 Suppose on the order page
-we want to verify that the user is logged in and reroute to the login page they have not.
+we want to verify that the user is logged in and reroute to the login page if they have not.
 Add something like the following in the
 `render` method of the `Order` component.